Published on January 26, 2022 by Ashley Rothstein our fertility journey

 We also ditched the manufactured supplements we were taking and began taking loads of organ supplements.
 Read more about our regimen here.
 In addition to this regimen, my husband was also taking Ancestral Supplements MOFO (equivalent to Heart & Soil Whole Package).
 I considered taking Heart & Soil Supplements Her Package, but I’ve heard mixed things about it.
 Some women say it helped regulate their cycle/hormones, and others say it screwed up their cycle/hormones.
 It felt best to avoid, just to be on the safe side.

-Note: If you’re looking for an organ supplement source that is cheaper than Heart & Soil but still high quality, consider .
-They offer a and a .
+Note: If you’re looking for an organ supplement source that is cheaper than Heart & Soil but still high quality, consider Perfect Supplements.
+They offer a multi-organ blend and a desiccated liver supplement.
 You won’t get the targeted support that you do with Heart & Soil, but these are great alternatives.
 Perfect Supplements also offers both products in bulk powders.
 Use ASHLEYR for 10% off at checkout. our fertility journey

 Already an organ supplement veteran?
 Use my discount codes for 10% off your entire order.*